-what if cybertronian was so complex and intricate with its mixed feelings/wellness/intent that when its translated to english (or any other Earth language) that the most the new language can express is the barest, most basic and rudimentary translation of the cybertronian its attempting to convey?
+what if cybertronian was so complex that when its translated to more simple earth languages the most the new language can express is the barest, most basic translation of what the cybertronian in question is trying to convey?

 MistyMountainHop’s That ‘70s Show Fanfic that Never Was: #9

 A few years ago, I wrote a partial draft and outline of a One Difference story, but other stories stole my creative attention.
 I’d held off from sharing this one here because I thought I might finish it someday, but that seems highly doubtful now (I’m working on several other stories I very much hope to post).

 Remember, first drafts are just that: first drafts.
 I revise a story a lot before I post it on FFNet and AO3 (which is one reason why I take longer to put out new stories than other people).
 Beware clunky sentences and other strange, first drafty things (*lol*).

 Difference: Hyde Doesn’t Pass Out (at the Beer Warehouse)